olohmann/azure-hands-on-labs/labs/04_containers_on_azure/containers_on_azure.md

     curl http://<container ip>
     ```

-## Exercise 3: Create and containerize a .NET Core Web App
+## Exercise 3: Create and containerize a Web App

 Now that we know how to run a pre-packaged app from a public container registry like Docker Hub, we would like to see the same for our own applications.
-We will create a new .NET Core app (no coding required) and put that into a container image like the nginx image we used in the preceding exercise.
+We will create a new app from scratch (no coding required) and put that into a container image like the nginx image we used in the preceding exercise.

  ![Exercise 3 Goal](./media/exercise3.png)